nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “MAC flooding abuses the limited memory of Layer 2 switches.
 I’d prevent this using **port security**, **802.1X**, and **VLAN isolation** — especially in environments with open or unmanaged ports.”

----

-✅ Ready for **Q19: How Do You Secure a Wi-Fi Network?**
-This builds perfectly from Layer 2 threats into wireless security best practices.

-Excellent, Nitin!
-Here's your next **advanced-level answer** for:

----

 ### ❓ **Q19.
 How Do You Secure a Wi-Fi Network?**